diasporite/Turn-Based-RPG-Combat-System/README.md

 **Features**
 - Types - each combatant can have up to 2 elemental types.
 This affects what attacks they are weak, resistant or immune to.
 - Analysis panels - the stats of each combatant in the fight can be viewed, including any stat changes.
+- Auto attack mode - A mode in which the player combatants use regular attacks automatically.
+The game speed is also sped up to resolve battles quicker.
+In a full game, this would be useful for enemies much weaker than the party.